 The Worldview Approach to biblical integration is similar in many ways to the Biblical-Theology Approach.
 They are both versatile and helpful in all subject areas.
 However, rather than taking cues from the overarching meta-narrative of Scripture, the Worldview Approach uses worldview questions to better understand what a particular area of academic content teaches about God, ourselves, the world, and life in general.

 Personally, I think that James Sire’s list of eight worldview questions may be the most comprehensive toolbox of worldview questions.
 But they may be overwhelming to many teachers.
-Therefore, I recommend that those using this approach to integration lean on four questions from Ravi Zacharias instead.
+Therefore, I sometimes have recommended that those using this approach to integration lean on four important questions often utilized by worldview thinkers.
 They are:

 Origin – Where do we come from?